furyhawk/124c41/docs/time_travel.md

+# Time travel

+by furyhawk

-# The first time travel
+## The first time travel

 The first time travel machine was built in the past to replicate embedded state from the future into a stateless machine built in the past.